cs-chan/Deep-Plant/README.md

 ## Feedback
 Suggestions and opinions of this work (both positive and negative) are greatly welcome.
-Please contact the authors by sending email to ``` adeline87lee@gmail ```
+Please contact the authors by sending email to
+`adeline87lee at gmail.com` or `cs.chan at um.edu.my`.

 ## Lisense
 BSD-3, see ``` LICENSE ``` file for details.